LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 Be aware that the Binance websocket API just offers to receive data.
 If you would like to set orders, withdraws and so on, you have to use the [Binance Rest API](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md) in combination.

-Why use the UNICORN Binance WebSocket API?
+Why to use the UNICORN Binance WebSocket API?

 - 100% auto-reconnect.
 - Streams are processing asynchronous/concurrent (python asyncio) and each stream is started in a separate thread.